prisma/docs-tools/README.md

 ## Set up script

 This is a bash script to automatically set up a new Prisma project for testing purposes, using the steps in the Getting Started guides.

+## Docs URLs script

+This contains two Python scripts to get the filepaths of Prisma docs files and their corresponding URLs.